skit-ai/errors/README.md

 # Migration from vcore/errors

 The major difference between this major release and the version in [vcore/errors](https://github.com/Vernacular-ai/vcore/tree/master/errors) is that functions have been demarcated with the functionality they provide and the context they are used in.
-So to simply create a new error, all you need to do is call the `NewError` functions with a message string.
+So to create a basic new error now, all you need to do is call the `NewError` function with a message string.
 For example:

 ```go
 err := NewError("Error happened")
 ```

-Almost all of the functions support formatted string format so you can also do something like:
+Almost all of the functions support formatted strings so you can also do something like:

 ```go
 num := 5